Skip to main content

 • Dongle monitoring

-• Process management:
+• Process management, including:

-• Idle time tracking: Process idle time and user-specific idle time.
+• Idle time tracking: process idle time and user-specific idle time.

-• Process path: Executable location availability.
+• Process path: executable location is available.

 • Release by extension

-• Process termination: Via Workstation Agent procedure or Applications Manager.
+• Process termination: via Workstation Agent procedure or Applications Manager.